10 Great Florida Boat Tours & Cruises

 3. Hop on/hop off a water taxi

 One of the best ways to get out on the water in the picturesque Halifax River and Ponce Inlet in New Smyrna Beach is by water taxi on Fridays Saturdays and Sundays.
 This isn’t a formal tour; instead the water taxi allows for a customized do-it-yourself tour.
-The water taxi costs $15 for adults and $10 for children for use all day.
 It follows a two-hour-and-15-minute route with five stops.
 You can get on and off for meals or sightseeing including the Ponce de Leon Lighthouse the Marine Science Center plus many waterfront restaurants shops and galleries.
 You can bring your own food or drinks (no glass bottles) and enjoy a picnic while you watch for dolphins and see the New Smyrna area from the water.
 Click on the hyperlink to learn more about the New Smyrna Water Taxi Express.
 Miami Hollywood and Fort Lauderdale are also served by an extensive water taxi system.
 An all-day pass is $20.
 There are 10 stops in Fort Lauderdale taking you to all the key visitor spots.

 4. Discover the “Wild Man of the Loxahatchee”